Live Shopping HELLO App

 Overview

 HELLO was built to help a TV-first retailer become creator-led and mobile-first.
-I led Product Design from concept to scale across three teams and three product surfaces.
+I led Design from concept to scale across three teams and three product surfaces.

 Impact